arung-northwestern/pacmof/README.rst

 - Compute the charges from a CIF file.

-This is sufficient for most CIF files where the number of atoms are less than 2000.
+This is sufficient for most CIF files, where the number of atoms per unit cell is less than 2000.

 .. code-block:: python